purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 Yeah, sure it is!

 We've already made our code *35 times* faster than the original Rust version.
-And the bruteforce taking under one second looks even more quick in comparison to the Python version, which would take God knows how much time.
+And the brute force taking under a second looks even quicker in comparison to the Python version, which would take God knows how much time.
 Can we use our well-earned rest?
 Let's try to restore another address just before doing that:

 ```diff
 -let garbled_address = "1lbcfr7sahtd9cgdqo3htmtkv8lk4znx71";